Eligibility and access conditions

 - Be endorsed by a supervisor holding a permanent academic or scientific position

-If you do not yet have an official university email address, you must first complete the appropriate administrative procedures to obtain one.
+If you do not yet have an official university email address, you must first complete the necessary administrative procedures to obtain one.

 Guest Access

-For external collaborators, if obtaining an official university email address is too cumbersome with respect to the duration and/or nature of the collaboration, a CÉCI account holder who has a permanent position within their university may invite a guest user for a limited period of time.
-This procedure slightly differs from the regular account creation process.
+External collaborators may obtain access to CÉCI resources.
+If obtaining a university email address is not practical given the duration or nature of the collaboration, a CÉCI account holder with a permanent position within a CÉCI university may sponsor a guest user for a limited period of time.

 The European model for High-Performance Computing (HPC) categorizes computing resources into three main tiers:

-- Tier-2 for the resources available at research institutions or universities
+- Tier-2: Resources available at universities and research institutions

-- Tier-1 for national or regional centers with significant capacity
+- Tier-1: National or regional supercomputing centers with significant capacity

-This tiering system helps organize and optimize access to supercomputing resources across Europe.
+This tiered model helps structure and optimize access to supercomputing resources across Europe.

 CÉCI clusters (Tier-2)

-The CÉCI account gives you by default access to all the HPC facilities hosted at the partner universities.
-These are categorized as Tier-2 clusters counting each among 1000 to 5000 CPU cores and some of them with tens of GPU accelerators.
-Together with the compute time available on these systems you get a dedicated storage space on a distributed storage facility available from all CÉCI HPC clusters.
+A CÉCI account provides access to the HPC clusters hosted across partner universities.
+These Tier-2 clusters typically include between 1000 to 5000 CPU cores, and some also provides tens of GPU accelerators.
+In addition to compute resources, users are granted access to a distributed storage system accessible from all CÉCI clusters.

-You can find all the specific technical details about these ressources on the CÉCI clusters and the Common Storage pages.
+Detailed technical information about these resources can be found on the CÉCI clusters and Common Storage pages.

 Walloon Supercomputer (Tier-1)

-The Walloon Region is committed to invest on a regional Tier-1 cluster which is hosted by Cenaero.
+The Walloon Region supports a regional Tier-1 supercomputing infrastructure hosted by Cenaero.
 Computing time on this infrastructure is available for academic researchers from the Wallonia-Brussels Federation (universities and research centers) and the private sector.

 LUMI supercomputer (Tier-0)